xConde/Condo/README.md

     Current Balance:  $87239.96   +2,225.16    +2.62%
     Buying power: $13,242.81
     Option positions:
-#### Most mentioned stocks - maintains a record of mentioned stocks (currently on a csv, [stocks_mentioned.csv] updated every 10 minutes) and outputs the top 5 most used stock tickers.
+##### Most mentioned stocks -
+Maintains a record of mentioned stocks (currently on a csv, [stocks_mentioned.csv] updated every 10 minutes) and outputs the top 5 most used stock tickers.
 ***********
     Ex: .used